rodrigoschmitt/rodrigoandrade/README.md

 <b>Rodrigo's CV in Swift with Apple Watch support for WWDC Scholarship.</b>

-This project uses this object library
+This project has this features
 ------------

 - Swift language